stat6250-w18/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 1]
-Answer (asharda−stat6250):c
+-Answer (asharda−stat6250):c
-Question (asharda−stat6250): Are Rows also called as Observations and Variables also called as Columns?
+-Question (asharda−stat6250): Are Rows also called as Observations and Variables also called as Columns?
-Answer (asharda−stat6250):Yes
+-Answer (asharda−stat6250):Yes

 [Course Textbook Chapter 1, Problem 2]
-Question (asharda−stat6250): What are the components of SAS Programs?
+-Question (asharda−stat6250): What are the components of SAS Programs?

 [Course Textbook Chapter 1, Problem 3]
-Question (asharda−stat6250): What type of variable is the variable Gender in the data set in the given question?
+-Question (asharda−stat6250): What type of variable is the variable Gender in the data set in the given question?

 [Course Textbook Chapter 1, Problem 4]
-Question (asharda−stat6250): What are the different variable types?
+-Question (asharda−stat6250): What are the different variable types?

 [Course Textbook Chapter 1, Problem 5]
-Question (asharda−stat6250): Is $Cost valid variable name?.
+-Question (asharda−stat6250): Is $Cost valid variable name?.

 [Course Textbook Chapter 1, Problem 8]
-Question (asharda−stat6250): Unless specified how many bytes of storage are required for a numeric variable?.
+-Question (asharda−stat6250): Unless specified how many bytes of storage are required for a numeric variable?.

 [Course Textbook Chapter 2, Problem 3]
-Question (asharda−stat6250):What is the default value of YEARCUTOFF?.
+-Question (asharda−stat6250):What is the default value of YEARCUTOFF?.
-Answer (asharda−stat6250):1920
+-Answer (asharda−stat6250):1920

 [Course Textbook Chapter 2, Problem 7]
-Question (asharda−stat6250):Can Libref contain any special characters?
+-Question (asharda−stat6250):Can Libref contain any special characters?

 [Course Textbook Chapter 2, Problem 8]
-Question (asharda−stat6250):Can the value of the YEARCUTOFF=system option affect Four-Digit year values?
+-Question (asharda−stat6250):Can the value of the YEARCUTOFF=system option affect Four-Digit year values?

 [Course Textbook Chapter 2, Problem 9]
-Question (asharda−stat6250):Is LIBNAME statement LOCAL or GLOBAL?.
+-Question (asharda−stat6250):Is LIBNAME statement LOCAL or GLOBAL?.